Deciding to write a book is a bold and always rewarding decision.

 Consider your target audience and what problem you’re looking to solve for them.
 A good formula is Who + What (problem) + Desired Outcome.
 For instance, “I want to show entrepreneurs (who) how to raise funds easily (problem) to grow their businesses (desired outcome).”

-Motives will help you finetune your approach to writing the book, understand your destination, and find the will to continue in difficult times.
+Motives will help you finetune your approach to writing a business book, understand your destination, and find the will to continue in difficult times.

 2. Understand Your Audience

 You have to approach writing your book as you would a business — you need to discover, understand, and write for a specific audience.
 Just as it’s easy to build products or set service delivery modalities that are all over the place or aren’t wholly user-centered, you can quickly lose sight of your audience’s needs while writing.

 To avoid writing a business book that’s author-centered or unfocused, here are some boxes you need to check and keep top of mind:

 - Determine your primary audience: And be as narrow as possible – the most common mistake is authors going too broad, thinking they will attract more attention.
 And they end up attracting less.

 “Tech entrepreneurs who are yet to find product market fit but are looking to raise funds” is a better primary audience definition than “entrepreneurs without money.”

 - Build an ideal reader persona: Beyond identifying your primary audience, you want to go a step further to write to one person within that audience group.
 Writing to one person means focusing on a reader persona that embodies the characteristics of your audience segment.
 You can create a name for your persona to make things more real.